HYDROLOGY Hydrologic Storage

 Relationships between storage loss and subsequent impacts could be better quantified to identify when specific impairments are likely to be exceeded, and whether thresholds can be identified.
 Quantification of these relationships will likely be best approached for a small subset of important stream attributes, e.g., flow peak, nitrate or phosphorus concentrations, or some other widely measured and important characteristic.

 The index could be expanded to include an integrated water balance analysis.
 Runoff is precipitation minus evaporation/transpiration +/- storage.
-Given a network of stream gauges runoff timing and amount could be quantified, using the Indicators of Hydrologic Alteration (IHA); but this typically requires 5-10 years of observation.
-The length of the record for stream gages is too short for many watersheds, and the spatial distribution gages is currently too sparse to develop a statewide index, so a larger gage network, and longer time periods would be required.
+The expanded network of stream gages for all major watersheds could be used for calculating runoff timing and amount.
+The length of the record for new stream gages is too short for many watersheds, so longer time periods would be required for a statewide approach.